alephjs/alephjs.org/pages/docs/advanced-features/use-deno-hook.md

 In [Next.js](https://nextjs.org/docs/basic-features/data-fetching), two functions called `getStaticProps` and `getServerSideProps` are used by the pages to fetch data at **build time (SSR)** or on **each request** respectively.
 This solution isolates the `data` and `view` like different roles of the `back-end` and `front-end`.

 In Aleph.js, we prefer to use hooks.
-A **react hook** we provide called `useDeno` allows you to access **Deno runtime** in a component, that's more closed to React's Credo.
+A **react hook** we provide called `useDeno` allows you to access **Deno runtime** in a component, that's more closed to React's credo.

 ```jsx
 import React from 'https://esm.sh/react'